Janet Jackson's Rhythm Nation 1814: Commercial performance

 The album debuted at number twenty-eight on the Billboard 200 and eighty-seven on Top R&B/Hip-Hop Albums, eventually reaching the number one position on both charts.
 It topped the Billboard 200 for four consecutive weeks, selling three million copies within the first four months of its release.
 It sold an additional 1.10 million through BMG Music Club.
 In November 1989, the Recording Industry Association of America (RIAA) certified the album gold.
 It was certified double platinum by the end of the year and ultimately certified sixfold platinum by the RIAA.
 It emerged as the best selling album of 1990 in the territory.
+As of September, 2014, the album has sold over 7 million copies in the US.

 Internationally, the album reached number one in Australia, where it was certified double platinum by the Australian Recording Industry Association (ARIA), and South Africa.
 In Canada, it entered the top five and was certified platinum.
-The album peaked at number four in the United Kingdom, receiving a platinum certification.
+The album peaked at number four on the United Kingdom albums chart, receiving a platinum certification.
 It also entered the top ten of Japan and New Zealand, where it was certified double platinum and gold.
 It reached the top twenty-five of Sweden, as well as the top thirty in the Netherlands and Germany.
 It also received gold certifications in Switzerland and Hong Kong.
 It has sold an estimated 12 million copies worldwide.
 The Rhythm Nation 1814 video compilation and its reissue were each certified double platinum in United States.